 NASA Found a “Spider Web” on Mars, and it Might Be Hiding Clues to Alien Life

-Okay, so let’s talk about this, because it honestly sounds like the setup to a sci-fi movie.
+Okay, so let’s talk about this, because it might feel like I am trying to clickbait you without meaning to.

 What Is This Spider Web Thing?

 The official term for what they’re seeing is “araneiform terrain” (literally meaning “spider-like”), and it’s basically a network of channels that fans out like spider legs across the surface.
-Imagine a dried-up river delta, but creepier.
-Way creepier.
+Imagine a dried-up river delta, but creepier…way creepier.

 (So basically, Mars has natural gas burps that make it look like spiders live there.
 Mars is wild!!)